netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   Sometimes, storing paths is inevitable, see {{sig}}.
   For security concerns, see also {{attack-path-injection}}.

-- When used with QUIC-MP, a SCION implementation MUST not change the network paths, possibly with the exception of refreshing expired paths.
+- When used with QUIC-MP, a SCION implementation MUST NOT change the network paths, possibly with the exception of refreshing expired paths.
   When a path stops working, the implementation should instead report